 Bao is London's equivalent of Momofuku's Ssäm Bar.
-The restaurant's name derives from gua bao: fluffy white steamed buns, in this case filled with braised pork, sprinkled with peanut powder, and yours for £3.75.
+The restaurant's name derives from gua bao: fluffy white steamed buns, in this case filled with braised pork and sprinkled with peanut powder.
 Other sorts of bao (bun) are more slider-like, such as little burger baps wrapped around soy-milk-marinated chicken, sichuan mayo and kimchi.
 There's even a dessert bao – made with doughnut batter and filled with Horlicks ice cream – that echoes the malted cereal milks at NYC's Momofuku Milk Bar.

 Yet buns are only half the story.
 Xiao chi (small eats) are given equal prominence, reflecting their cult status in Taiwan, where much culinary innovation comes from street food stalls.
 Pig's blood cake – a neat little block topped with a lightly cured egg yolk – tastes of soy sauce and black pudding.
 Vegetarian dishes are enticing: oyster mushrooms are cooked with jade-coloured fragments of century egg; intensely savoury dice of roasted aubergine have a slight garlic kick.

 What lifts this diner from merely great to sublime is the drinks list.
 Sakés, artisanal ciders, well-matched beers and hot oolong teas vie for attention alongside creations such as foam tea – a chilled light oolong artistically topped with foamed cream.

 Arrive hungry; leave happy.
 But be warned: as Bao is small and doesn't take bookings, we predict Momofuku-style buzz.
 And queues.